study-guides/pa-lmtsd-british-literature-cp/1_anglo_saxon_period_449-1066.md

 ## 4. Notable People

-- **Venerable Bede**  recorded British history before 700 AD and is referred to "_the father of Engli- sh history_" as the earliest English historian.
+- **Venerable Bede**  recorded British history before 700 AD and is referred to "_the father of English history_" as the earliest English historian.
 - **King Alfred the Great** translated Bede's work to Anglo Saxon.
 - **The Exter Book** is a 10th century book of Anglo Saxon poetry, the largest known collection of its type.
 - **Sutton Hoo** is a large ship found with many Anglo Saxon artifacts

-## 5. Literature Seafarer
+## 5. Literature

 ### Key Terms